jaety/scala-viz-repl/readme.md

 * Partial updates, so only the widgets that have actually changed swap themselves out Rather than deep-equals, I could implement a last-updated timestamp
+* Couple difference patterns:
+    1. Story : Just keeps adding Divs
+    2. Dashboard : Layout and you get one screen

 ## Milestone 1: Notes